 Burani Boondi Raita is a spiced yogurt dip with a tempering of garlic.
 It hails from the Hyderabadi cuisine & is a very flavorful accompaniment for Biryani.

 This is a super quick and famous raita recipe from the Hydrabadi cuisine.
-Raita in general is served at mostly all Indian restaurants along with any biryani or pulav as accompaniments.
-Raita is nothing but a yogurt based side dish which is mostly savory but sometimes sweet as well.
+Raita in general is served at mostly all Indian restaurants along with any biryani or pulao as accompaniments.
+Raita is nothing but a yogurt-based side dish which is mostly savory but sometimes sweet as well.
 It's served as a side with any curry or rice because it acts as a cooling agent when eating something hot and pungent plus the combination tastes so good.
 It is very similar to the yogurt dips of the west.
 There are innumerable varieties of raita that one can make.
-Roasted Garlic & Tomato Raita and Minty Cucumber Raita are some options you can try.
 In traditional Indian thali, we always serve a bowl of raita just to balance all the flavors.
 More than me, KR loves raita and will always ask me to make it whenever we eat a rice dish.
-On some days when I am too lazy to even make a raita, I make something that I call The Lazy Raita.
-It's just whisked yogurt seasoned with chilly powder, salt and cumin powder.
+On some days when I am too lazy to even make raita, I make something that I call The Lazy Raita.
+It's just whisked yogurt seasoned with chilly powder, salt, and cumin powder.
 That's it!
 A quick fix when we are craving for it!
 But normally, raitas have some vegetable or fruit in it to give it a crunch.
 The most popular one is the Cucumber raita.
-My mom would pack some everyday in my dad's lunchbox as it was his favorite.
+My mom would pack some every day in my dad's lunchbox as it was his favorite.

-Actually, we love hosting parties especially on festive occasions.
+Actually, we love hosting parties, especially on festive occasions.
 Ever since we got married, we started having our friends over for Holi and Diwali.
-Now these parties have become a celebration in itself.
-Our Holi parties are filled with water balloons, pichkaris, dry colors, fun props like colorful sunglasses and garlands and of course party food.
+Now, these parties have become a celebration in itself.
+Our Holi parties are filled with water balloons, pichkaris, dry colors, fun props like colorful sunglasses and garlands, and of course party food.
 Yes, I normally always cook food for 40+ people on these occasions and I enjoy every second of it.
-Diwali parties is all about dressing up in finest Indian traditional clothes and jewelry, bursting firecrackers and lots and lots of exotic and rich party food.
+Diwali parties are all about dressing up in the finest Indian traditional clothes and jewelry, bursting firecrackers, and lots and lots of exotic and rich party food.
 This tradition has been going on for 6 years now and everyone in our group looks forward to these parties now.
 But do you know my most favorite part of these celebrations?
-It is the menu planning.
-Each year, few days before the actual party, I sit down to prepare the party menu.
+It is menu planning.
+Each year, a few days before the actual party, I sit down to prepare the party menu.
 I hate repeating dishes on such occasions.
-I feel that everyone who come to our house obviously expects great food but I want and like to surprise them with something new and different.
+I feel that everyone who comes to our house obviously expects great food but I want and like to surprise them with something new and different.
 The recipes I plan for these events need to have a certain WOW factor in them.
 That is what excites me the most and I look forward to cooking these dishes for my friends.

 There are many recipes floating online showing how to make Burani Raita.
 It actually is a Mughlai dish and very much popular in Hyderabad.
 This raita is not only refreshing but is packed with the flavors too.
 I decided to give this accompaniment my own twist.
-Let me show how to make it.
+Let me show you how to make it.
 In a mixing bowl add yogurt.
-You can use regular dairy yogurt or Greek yogurt or any plain non dairy yogurt.
+You can use regular dairy yogurt or Greek yogurt or any plain non-dairy yogurt.
 I have used yogurt made from whole milk with full fat.
 It just tastes better with it.
 Whisk it till it becomes creamy and smooth.
-Add black salt, chilly powder and roasted cumin powder.
+Add black salt, chilly powder, and roasted cumin powder.
 Heat ghee in a tadka pan.
 Add and temper mustard seeds.
-Once they crackle, add curry leaves, minced green chillies and minced garlic.
-Fry for a minute or till the garlic turns light golden.
+Once they crackle, add curry leaves, minced green chilies, and minced garlic.
+Fry for a minute or till the garlic turns lightly golden.
 Pour this tadka over the whisked yogurt.
 Add chopped mint leaves and crisp boondi to the bowl before serving.
 The other alternative is to soak the boondi in water and then add them to the raita bowl.
 I like the crunch so added them as is.
 You can also add chopped cilantro for garnish.
 Mix and serve.
-Serve this as a side with any Biryani/Pulao/Paratha.
+Serve this as a side with any Biryani/Soya Chunks Pulao/Paratha.
 Adding this dish to your dining table will surely attract all eyes to it and it will all be gone within minutes.

 Burani Boondi Raita